Covid-19 Research

-Concern has adopted a Graduation approach in a number of countries since 2008 (Bangladesh, Burundi, Democratic Republic of Congo, Ethiopia, Haiti, Malawi, Rwanda, Somalia, Zambia), as a means of sustainably addressing extreme poverty at the household level.
+Concern has adopted a Graduation Approach in a number of countries since 2008 (Bangladesh, Burundi, Democratic Republic of Congo, Ethiopia, Haiti, Malawi, Rwanda, Somalia, Zambia), as a means of achieving social and economic inclusion for those living in extreme poverty.

 The following resources have been developed to support the design of programmes:

-We also produced a special issue of the Knowledge Matters publication in 2014 focused on the early successes and challenges of the graduation programmes, which can be accessed here: Knowledge Matters - Graduation.
+We have also produced two special issues of the Knowledge Matters publication on Concern's experience with the Graduation Approach.
+The first from 2014 focuses on the early successes and challenges of the graduation programmes and the second in 2021 focuses on learning and experience seven years on.
+Resources can be accessed here:

 We are committed to producing high quality learning and has invested in operational research to better understand the effectiveness of programme approaches and the barriers faced by particular groups in escaping extreme and chronic poverty.